BhaveshSuthar00/ubuy-project/README.md

 ![image](https://user-images.githubusercontent.com/95856642/158948688-8d092fb9-8c45-477c-8c05-05b0ac32897c.png)

   ### End Notes 📑
 In this project we were tried to achieve a near to perfect clone of the original website as much as possible.
-This entire journey of has given us experiences and we have learned lots of things by applying to the real website and it gave us a lot of confidence.
+This entire journey of has given us experiences and we have learned lots of things by applying to the real website and it gave us a lot of confidence, Because this was over first project where we only learn HTML, CSS and basic JavaScript.
 If we have more time we can able to add more products.

 ### Limitations:
 All pages are not responsive yet , those pages are might not be properly visible on small screen devices.